piotrlaski/wilson/README.md

 1. **A .cif file** containing crystallographic information including:
    - Unit cell parameters (a, b, c, α, β, γ)
-   - Temperature measurement data
+   - Temperature of the measurement
-   - Atomic displacement parameters (Uani values)
+   - Anisotropic atomic displacement parameters (Uani values)

 2. **A .hkl file** containing reflection intensity ratios with columns for:
    - Miller indices (h, k, l)
-   - Intensity ratios (laser ON/laser OFF)
+   - Intensity ratios (laser ON/laser OFF) for each triplet of indices

 ## Usage